 Stop 11 - Holy Name of Mary Church at 400 Verret Street

 This parish was originally established in 1848 in a much smaller building on Morgan Street.

 A growing parish drove a need to make a bigger church so this building was built in 1929.

-This brick Gothic style building has over 75 stained glass windows, many that were created in Munich Germany.
+This brick Gothic-style building has over 75 stained glass windows, many of which were created in Munich Germany.

 Stop 12 - Philip Foto’s Folly Theater, 501 Opelousas Avenue